 On November 24, 2000, the 75th Ranger Regiment deployed Regimental Reconnaissance Detachment (RRD) Team 2 and a command and control element to Kosovo in support of TF Falcon.

-After the events of September 11, 2001, Rangers were called upon to lead the Global War on Terrorism.
+After September 11, 2001, Rangers were called upon to lead the Global War on Terrorism.
 On October 19, 2001, the 3rd Battalion and 75th Ranger Regiment spearheaded ground forces by conducting an airborne assault to seize Objective Rhino in Afghanistan in support of Operation Enduring Freedom.
 On March 28, 2003, the 3rd Battalion employed the first airborne assault in Iraq to take Objective Serpent to support Operation Iraqi Freedom.

 Due to the changing nature of warfare and the need for an agile and sustainable Ranger Force, The Regimental Special Troops Battalion (RSTB) was activated on July 17, 2006.
 The RSTB conducts sustainment, intelligence, reconnaissance, and maintenance missions previously accomplished by small detachments assigned to the Regimental headquarters and then attached within each of the three Ranger battalions.